 With the return to growth, a new ambition for procurement departments

 Overall, the Deloitte 2018 study shows that while procurement has contributed to performance in tough times thanks to risk and cost control, the challenge now that the economy is doing better is to optimise the supply chain, to better integrate supplier innovation and to reduce costs at the scale of the entire company.
-The most significant levers for this are Class C purchases, supplier relations, market intelligence and digital transformation.
+The most significant levers for this are tail spend, supplier relations, market intelligence and digital transformation.

 In detail, respondents identified cost reduction, new products/market development and risk management as priorities.
 In particular, 61% of CPOs say they are able to continuously reduce costs.
 Another positive point is support from top management, which 73% of respondents say they have secured.